 If you're undertaking your PhD, you can expect to write 4-6 Q1 journal papers.

 If you're undertaking your Honours or Master of Philosophy, you can expect to write one Q1 journal paper.

 Skills and experience

 You should have skills and experience in computational mathematics, MATLAB or FORTRAN.

-- Honours, or Master of Philosophy students must have the potential and an interest in undertaking postgraduate research study for PhD.
+If you're undertaking an Honours, or Master of Philosophy, you must have the potential, and interest, in undertaking postgraduate research study for PhD.

-- Students (Vacation Research Experience Scheme) must have the potential and an interest in undertaking postgraduate research study (Honours, Masters or PhD)
+If you're involved in the Vacation Research Experience Scheme, you must have the potential, and interest, in undertaking postgraduate research study (Honours, Masters or PhD).